lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 A physical device represents any piece of hardware that provides a complete implementation of the Vulkan interface (usually a physical GPU).
 You can have several Vulkan capable physical devices (you may have more than one GPU), but you will usually just use one (we will not be dealing with multi-GPU rendering here).
 A side note, as we progress through this book, we will define many concepts.
 In order to help you in understanding the relationship between all of them, we will be filling up a diagram.
-Here you can find the ones that shows up the elements described so far.
+Here you can find the ones that show the elements described so far.

 ![UML Diagram](rc03-yuml-01.svg)